Joseph Browning Paintings Header

 Tuesday 5/29/90 - Collection of the Artist

-A little clean painting that I just love.
+A clean little painting that I just love.
 That it was randomly born from my imagination and then so quickly and easily evolved into this caper story with the aid of a few well placed lines makes it that much sweeter.
 The style always reminds me of De Chirico's paintings, and that too was accidental and random, which I also love.

 Joseph Browning Paintings 059